biati-digital/alfred-calculate-anything/README.md

 There is no limit in the keywords that you can add.

 ## **Stop Words**
-Stop words are words that can be used in the query when using natural languge for example **100km to cm** - here the stop word is **"to"**
+Stop words are words that can be used in the query when using natural language for example **100km to cm** - here the stop word is **"to"**

 Stop words are useful for two things
 1. Allows the user to write more naturally and in their own language (e.g 100 dolares a mxn) "a" is the stop word